qwe324fsf1324ffjgi/CloudSecurity/README.md

 ## 🤝 Contributing

 Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change.
+For major changes, please open an issue first to discuss what you’d like to change

----

-## 📜 License

-MIT

 ---